finalstate/Espynoza/README.md

 ## Clone from GitHub

-*Remark*: this worked for me, your mileage may vary.
+*Remark*: the following instructions worked for me, your mileage may vary.
 Please drop me a note if you have problems, I will try to help, and amend these instructions.

 **Espinoza**: clone Espynoza from GitHub using this command:
 ```